|Image Credit: Comparetravelinsurance.com|

 2. Buy/Rent a Travel Wheelchair.

 When it comes to wheelchairs, you can either choose to bring your own wheelchair, or to rent or buy from places in Singapore.
-If you’re a traveller looking for something affordable, then one of the most reputable wheelchair places with cheaper wheelchairs would be Vertex Mobility.
+If you’re a traveller looking for something affordable, Singapore is one of the most reputable place you can buy wheelchair.
 You can either choose from their range of travel wheelchairs or lightweight wheelchairs.
 The best thing is, you can arrange for a same-day delivery to your hotel.
 They also do wheelchair rentals, but it’s recommended that you purchase a wheelchair as it is more cost-effective, without having to worry about returning the wheelchair to them.

 |Image Credit: vertexmobility.com.sg|

 3. Make Sure You Have Grab/Gojek On Your Phone.

 Getting around in a wheelchair in Singapore is now very convenient with Grab and Gojek, two ride hailing services that are very efficient.
 These Apps are Singapore’s equivalent of Uber / Lyft.
 Getting a private hire car to pick you up will require less than 5-7 minutes, so make sure you grab these apps!

 4. Get Advice & Recommendations From Singapore Tourism Board.